guildai/guildai/guild/tests/uat/initial-ops.md

 # Initial ops

-Initially there are no models installed, and so no operations.
+Initially there are no models installed and so correspondingly there are no available operations.

     >>> run("guild ops")
     <BLANKLINE>